 *Starter, fed and ready to use – see my information pages about starters

-*Glass bowl with fitted lid for your starter, I like glass bowls with fitted lids or Weck jars, see links below for where to buy in the UK and US
+*Glass bowl with fitted lid for your starter, I use Weck 744 tulip jars, you can buy them here in the UK and here in the US

 *Weighing scales, preferably digital, mine are made by Salter